Your Cart is Empty

 Joyce Medina Harper

-Joyce has more than 18 years of experience in the non-profit, education, and philanthropic sectors.
-She graduated from Arizona State University with a degree in Child Development and went on to earn a Master's Degree from Baruch College in Public Administration.
-Most recently, Joyce was the Director of Scholarships and Associate Executive Director of Education at the Arizona Community Foundation.
+Joyce has more than 20 years of experience in the non-profit, education, and philanthropic sectors.
+She graduated from Arizona State University with a degree in Child Development and went on to earn a Master's Degree from Baruch College in Public Administration as a National Urban Fellow.
+Joyce was previously the Director of Scholarships and Associate Executive Director of Education at the Arizona Community Foundation.

-- Member of the Estrella Mountain Community College President's Advisory Council
+- Estrella Mountain Community College President's Advisory Council

-- Member, First Things First Phoenix South Regional Council
+- First Things First, Phoenix South Regional Council